tjoyner/ofvioletsandlicorice/chapter8.md

 "He put it up for two hours and finally he succeeded," Silvio said angrily, "after he lost it, he recovered twice, but finally was able to leave it permanently on the table.
 The person dancing up there is the new owner, Baravalle."

 Daniel asked for something strong to drink, headed towards the private room, entered the small office, and sat down at the desk.
 He was hot, he took off his jacket while Silvio came in with a bottle of whiskey, two glasses, and a cup of ice.
 He poured the liquor and asked if Daniel wanted some ice.
-Daniel shook his head, and asked "Why did he do it?"
+Daniel shook his head, and asked, "Why did he do it?"

-Silvio sat at the head of the desk, drank some whiskey, and said "He wasn't even drunk, he only seemed angry, very angry.
+Silvio sat at the head of the desk, drank some whiskey, and said, "He wasn't even drunk, he only seemed angry, very angry.
 He came in at 7 and called Baravalle on the phone."

 "Who is Baravalle?" asked Daniel, drinking his whiskey in small sips.